Eliz's Grave Appeal

 To put the fear of Cholera into context, here is a quote

 "The first stage normally comes without warning.
-The patient who had been in good health, suddenly develops effortless and continuous diarrhea.
+The patient who had been in good health, suddenly develops effortless and continuous diarrhoea.
 Profuse vomiting follows.

 A state of collapse then ensued due to the tremendous loss of fluid and electrolytes.